-Data sovereignty is a complex issue that ranges from the technical arena to the regulatory arena and, at times, even the political arena.
-Understanding the complexities of this issue - and thanks to its standardized blueprint for a data center in a public cloud - GoodData is ready to offer additional data centers in AWS, Inc. worldwide according to the needs of its customers while maintaining our high standards for data security and privacy.
+Data sovereignty is a complex issue involving the technical, regulatory and, at times, even the political arena.
+Understanding the complexities of this issue - and thanks to its standardized blueprint for a data center in a public cloud - GoodData is ready to offer additional data centers in Amazon Web Services or Microsoft Azure worldwide (according to the needs of its customers) while maintaining our high standards for data security and privacy.